 A student who is not currently identified as a student with a disability under the IDEA is entitled to the rights and procedures provided to students with disabilities if the District had knowledge that the student was a student with a disability before the misconduct occurred.
 The District is deemed to have knowledge that a student was a student with a disability only if: (1) the student's parent/guardian expressed concern in writing to a school administrator that the student needed special education or related services; (2) the student's parent/guardian requested a special education evaluation; or (3) the student's teacher or other District personnel expressed specific concerns about a pattern of behavior demonstrated by the student to the District's special education director or to other supervisory personnel.
-The District will not be deemed to have knowledge that the student was a student with a disability if: (1) the student's parent/guardian refused to allow the District to evaluate the student; (2) the student's parent/guardian refused and the District to not be a student; or (3) the student was previously evaluated and determined to not be a student with a disability.
+The District will not be deemed to have knowledge that the student was a student with a disability if: (1) the student's parent/guardian refused to allow the District to evaluate the student; (2) the student's parent/guardian refused and the disability if: (1) the student's parent/guardian refused to allow the District to evaluate the student; or (3) the student was previously evaluated and determined to not be a student with a disability.